 1. Set a vision of what you want

-- To start, Apple’s vision was to make it easy to get everyone to be part of technology in the future.
+To start, their vision is to make it easy to get everyone to be part of technology in the future.
 The main issue was how to create brand fans then mobilize them to spread the word to the masses.

 2. Invest resources in a strategic program

-- Next, Apple invested and aligned everything behind a brand idea defined as “Apple makes technology so simple; everyone can be part of the future.”
-Apple uses this brand idea at every touchpoint, including the brand positioning, communication, innovation, purchase moment and experience.
+Next, Apple invested and aligned everything behind a brand idea defined as “Apple makes technology so simple; everyone can be part of the future.”
+They use this brand idea at every touchpoint, including the brand positioning, communication, innovation, purchase moment, and experience.